Shadow Cabinet of Christopher Luxon

-The Shadow Cabinet of Christopher Luxon has formed the official Opposition in the 53rd New Zealand Parliament since December 2021, replacing the Shadow Cabinet of Judith Collins.
+The Shadow Cabinet of Christopher Luxon formed the official Opposition in the 53rd New Zealand Parliament from December 2021 to November 2023, replacing the Shadow Cabinet of Judith Collins.
 Christopher Luxon was appointed Leader of the National Party and Leader of the Opposition in a party leadership election on 30 November 2021.

+History

 Origins

 On 24 November 2021, National Party leader Judith Collins demoted National MP and former leader Simon Bridges over historical allegations of "serious misconduct" involving fellow MP Jacqui Dean.
 In reality, the "serious misconduct" was just a joke Bridges had made to Dean several years earlier, causing mild offense to her, for which he had already given an accepted apology.
 In response to Collins' demotion of Bridges, the National Party's parliamentary caucus passed a vote of no confidence in her leadership on 25 November.
 Deputy leader Shane Reti assumed the role of interim leader until a leadership vote was held on 30 November.

 Bridges and Christopher Luxon announced they were running for the leadership while Nicola Willis announced she was running for the deputy leadership.
 Prior to the leadership vote on 30 November, Bridges withdrew from the race and endorsed Luxon.
 As a result, Luxon and Willis were elected as leader and deputy leader.